salif/linkita/content/components/index.md

 mermaid = true
 +++

-The Linkita theme providers multiple shortcodes.
+The Linkita theme providers multiple components.

-Never heard of shortcodes?
-See [Zola documentation](https://www.getzola.org/documentation/content/shortcodes/) for more information.
+Never heard of components?
+See [Zola documentation](https://keats.github.io/tera/#components) for more information.

-## Mermaid {#mermaid-header}
+## Mermaid component

 To use Mermaid in your page, you have to set `extra.mermaid = true` in the frontmatter of page.